MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-cs-rpa.md

     1. For each connector that the solution uses, either select an existing connection or create a new one using the Microsoft account or credentials of your choice.
 You will be taken to a different tab, make sure to not close the one you came from.

-    2. For the “Desktop connection” domain/user name and password, please make sure you use the machine Windows login credentials.
+    2. For the **Desktop connection** domain/username and password, be sure to use the machine's Windows login credentials.

    ![](./media/dynamics365-cs-rpa/73b59acc2f814ac19730b649c6bd536b.png)

-1. Come back to the tab from which you initiated the previous step and then select **Refresh**.
+1. On the tab from which you initiated the previous step, select **Refresh**.

    ![](./media/dynamics365-cs-rpa/e6e2fd827029506a0dbeea9ea1ec494d.png)